How to create successful billboard designs!

 3. Image Selection

-Billboards are fundamentally a visual experience, and less is more when it comes to choosing your hero image.
+Billboards are fundamentally a visual experience, and less is more when it comes to choosing your image.
 Your best practice will be choosing one image or graphic element that grabs your audience’s attention and reinforces the core message of your ad.
 When your image and text are unified, your reader will get one immediate and clear message in a matter of seconds.

 4. Color Choices